vavesparashar/blog/src/_pages/about-me.md

 It has been more than half a decade since I have been a marketer.

-As a Computer science engineer, Digital marketing always seemed very natural and best to my abilities.
-My techincal skills along with fondness for human understanding, merged to get me where I am.
+As a **Computer science engineer**, Digital marketing always seemed very natural and best to my abilities.
+My technical skills along with fondness for human understanding, merged to get me where I am.

-I have always been a big fan of open-source and believe that had it not been for goolge and [research papers](https://sci-hub.se/) available online, I would have struggled a lot during my career switch.
+I have always been a big fan of open-source and believe that had it not been for google and [research papers](https://sci-hub.se/) available online, I would have struggled a lot during my career switch.

 I worked across 12 major industries, succeeding at most and failing a few.
 Along the way, I allowed real life lessons to be my marketing guide.

-During early days, I was always amazed how helpful online coding cummunity.
-Guys at stackover, freecodecamp etc are where real programmers are born.
+During early days, I was always amazed how helpful online coding community.
+Guys at stack overflow, freecodecamp etc are where real programmers are born.

 Same could not be said about marketing.
 I often asked around and reasoned, marketing works on the principal of surprise.
 When a marketing tactic becomes famous, it looses its value as everyone is doing the same.
 Result of which, standing out is difficult.